Man Group executives snap up its shares after slump

-Man, which last year bought rival GLG to diversify its business, surprised markets on Wednesday with news that clients had withdrawn a net $2.6 billion (1.66 billion pounds) in assets over the three months to end-September, much higher than analysts had forecast.
+Man (EMG.L), which last year bought rival GLG to diversify its business, surprised markets on Wednesday with news that clients had withdrawn a net $2.6 billion (1.67 billion pounds) in assets over the three months to end-September, much higher than analysts had forecast.

 Meanwhile, total assets under management, on which it earns fees, dropped to $65 billion from $71 billion.